 - R-1: 80 percent of lot area.
 This percentage is based on development standards and recent development listed in Table 6-3.
 However, each buildable lot was determined to have at least one unit. - R-2: 25 percent of lot area.
 This percentage is an average from three sample developments listed in Table 6-3. - R-3: 58 percent of lot area.
 This percentage is an average from three sample developments listed in Table 6-3.
-Parcels 118-440-021 and 118-440-022 are currently being pursued for a multifamily residential development project.
-The development proposes 160 dwelling units.
-These parcels are evaluated for the density that is proposed by the project. - RP: 50 percent of lot area.
+Parcels 118-440-021 and 118-440-022 are currently being pursued for a multi-family residential development project.
+The development proposes 160 dwelling units, of which 40 units will serve very low-income seniors, and 30 units will serve very low-income residents (not targeted to seniors), the remaining units will serve a mix of low- and moderate-income groups.
+The project proposes the use of the State Density Bonus Law, which requires that the development commit to these lowered rates for a period of 55 years.
+The project has already received some funding and is anticipated to receive all funding necessary for the project by February 2024.
+The City believes this project is very likely to be developed and occupied within the 6th Cycle Planning Period.
+These parcels are evaluated for the density that is proposed by the project.

+- RP: 50 percent of lot area.
 Only one project serves as a sample development in a mixed-use zone.
 Development in these zones have typically been commercial developments.
 The conversion of the Camelot Inn would have a realistic unit capacity of 60 percent of the maximum allowed by the zoning.
 However, this project is not developed.
 Given the minimal examples of mixed-use projects and because mixed-use parcels cannot support a large density of dwelling units, 50 percent was a conservative estimate of the realistic unit capacity. - CW: 75 percent of lot area.
 This percentage represents a conservative estimate of the realistic unit capacity and reflects the lowest realistic capacity from a sample development listed in Table 6-4.

 Recent development trends have shown that, due to demand for housing in the North Coast region, applicants typically propose residential uses at the maximum density allowed in the residential zones (e.g., R-1, R-2, and R-3 zones).
-For similar reasons, projects proposed in the mixed-use zones (e.g., CW and RP zone) typically focus on residential uses.
+For similar reasons, projects proposed in the mixed-use zones (e.g., CW and RP zones) typically focus on residential uses.
 City staff reported that the City did not receive any nonresidential development proposals in the last planning cycle and does not anticipate any during the current cycle.
 Local applicants, developers, and realtors indicate that a mixed-use project (residential/commercial) in Crescent City must include residential uses at or near the maximum density allowed by the zoning to be financially feasible.

-Table 6-3: Inventory of Vacant Land Available for Residential Development
+Table 6-3 Inventory of Vacant Land Available for Residential Development